-Head of Social Performance
+Head of Social Performance Subdivision

-The main responsibilities of the Head of Social Performance include the general management and control over the following:
+The main responsibilities of the Head of Social Performance Subdivision include the general management and control over the following:

-- operation of Sakhalin Energy information centres; - preparation and holding of consultations and engagements with the North Sakhalin indigenous people, including consultations and engagement activities in compliance with SIMDP; - preparation and holding of consultations for Sakhalin Energy Sustainable Development Report; - liaison activities in compliance with the Sakhalin Energy Grievance Procedure; - consultations for the purpose of assessing and monitoring social impacts (from operation or construction, as may be necessary for project expansions), etc.
+- operation of Sakhalin Energy information centres; - preparation and holding of consultations and engagements with the Sakhalin indigenous people, including consultations and engagement activities under SIMDP: - preparation and holding of consultations under Sakhalin Energy Sustainable Development Report; - liaison activities under the Sakhalin Energy Grievance Procedure; - consultations under the social impact assessment and monitoring (during operation or construction, as may be necessary for project expansions), etc.

-Lead Specialist of Social Performance
+Lead Specialist of Social Performance Subdivision

-Main responsibilities of Lead Specialist of Social Performance include provision of the day-to-day management and control over the following:
+Main responsibilities of Lead Specialist of Social Performance Subdivision include provision of the day-to-day management and control over the following:

-- operation of Sakhalin Energy information centres in local communities; - preparation and holding of consultations for Sakhalin Energy Sustainable Development Report; - community liaison activities in compliance with the Sakhalin Energy Grievance Procedure: - consultations for the purpose of assessing and monitoring social impacts (from operation or construction, as may be necessary for project expansions), etc.
+- operation of Sakhalin Energy information centres in local communities; - preparation and holding of consultations under Sakhalin Energy Sustainable Development Report; - community liaison activities under the Sakhalin Energy Grievance Procedure; - consultations under the social impact assessment and monitoring (during operation or construction, as may be necessary for project expansions), etc.

-Senior Specialist of Social Performance (on engagement with Indigenous People)
+Senior Specialist of Social Performance Subdivision (on engagement with Indigenous People)

-Main responsibilities of Senior Specialist of Social Performance (on engagement with Indigenous People) include provision of the day-to-day management and control over the following:
+Main responsibilities of Senior Specialist of Social Performance Subdivision (on engagement with Indigenous People) include provision of the day-to-day management and control over the following:

-- preparation and holding of consultations and engagements with the North Sakhalin indigenous people in compliance with SIMDP, including: - annual community meetings in Sakhalin towns and villages; - dissemination of the SIMDP information materials and documents. - SIMDP information bulletins. - maintenance of www.simdp.ru website, etc.; - preparation and holding of consultations and engagements with the North Sakhalin indigenous people on matters beyond the SIMDP scope, for example, projects supported by the company that have been initiated by or for the benefit of the Sakhalin indigenous people, including: - participation in the events organized by the indigenous people of Sakhalin, at the invitation of stakeholders, etc.
+- preparation and holding of consultations and engagements with the North Sakhalin indigenous people under SIMDP, including: - annual community meetings in Sakhalin towns and villages; - dissemination of the SIMDP information materials and documents. - SIMDP information bulletins, - maintenance of www.simdp.ru website, etc.; - preparation and holding of consultations and engagements with the Sakhalin indigenous people on matters beyond the SIMDP scope, for example, projects supported by the company that have been initiated by or for the benefit of the Sakhalin indigenous people, including: - participation in the events organised by the indigenous people of Sakhalin, at the invitation of stakeholders, etc.

-Specialists of Social Performance
+Specialists of Social Performance Subdivision

-Main responsibilities of Specialists of Social Performance include:
+Main responsibilities of Specialists of Social Performance Subdivision include: